-Brett Downes, Founder at Haro Helpers made some investment on his website.
+Brett Downes, Founder of Haro Helpers made some investments on his website.
 He reduced to the checkout process to 3 steps directly impacting the customer journey and achieved 21.7% extra conversion and 30% fewer cart abandonments in a year.

 He says.
 “Our checkout process was 5 steps.
 By investing in making the process more concise, and integrating guest checkout and social media logins we managed to reduce it to 3.
 With a progress bar to highlight to the consumer how far along they were in the process before their order was complete.
 We have seen some 21.7% increment in the conversions and 30% fewer car abandonments since investing in shortening out our checkout process”

 We know that calculating the ROI of your CX program is a hard step.
 But it is the key to success.

 You cannot launch a successful CX program without calculating the ROI.
 You just can’t!

 The success of your CX program in terms of the business metrics is critical to get your peers on board and to get the investment you want to build a successful program.

 So align your key business metric with your CX.

 And if you are not doing it, you are running in a race with no goal!